We're adding new products all the time. Please check this page again soon.

 Please Note: Big Duck Canvas is a wholesale supplier to the trade.
 A minimum purchase of 10 yards is required on most products.

-Cotton duck - (from Dutch doek,"linen canvas"), also simply duck, sometimes duck cloth or duck canvas, commonly called "canvas" outside the textile industry, is a heavy, plain woven cotton fabric.
+Cotton Duck (from Dutch doek,"linen canvas"), also simply duck, sometimes duck cloth or duck canvas — commonly called "canvas" outside the textile industry — is a heavy, plain-woven cotton fabric.
 There is also linen duck, which is less often used.
-Duck is used in a wide range of applications, from sneakers to over tents to sandbags.
-Duck fabric is woven with 2 yarns together in the warp and a single yarn in the weft.
+Duck fabric is woven with two yarns together in the warp and a single yarn in the weft.
 Common uses of Duck include:

 You've heard the expression "tougher than nails."
 Well, cotton duck may be "tougher than sails."
-The same general type of canvas duck used for many work clothes has often been used for traditional boat sails, since the thick cotton weave is incredibly resistant to tearing and rough wear.
-This workwear fabric is also found in four-walled tents, shoes and sand bags.
-Usually offered in drab colors like unbleached white, tan, and shades of brown or green, cotton duck work clothes never look very dirty even when they are.
+The same general type of canvas duck used for many work clothes has been used for traditional boat sails, since the thick cotton weave is incredibly resistant to tearing and rough wear.
+This workwear fabric is also found in four-walled tents and other shelters.
+Usually offered in drab colors like unbleached white, tan, and shades of brown or green, cotton duck work clothes generally don't look very dirty even when they are.